streamdata-gallery-organizations/stripe/_listings/stripe/invoicesinvoicelines-get-postman.md

             "body": {
               "mode": "raw"
             },
-            "description": "When retrieving an invoice, you’ll get a lines property containing the total count of line items and the first handful of those items"
+            "description": "When retrieving an invoice, you???ll get a lines property containing the total count of line items and the first handful of those items"
           },
           "response": [
             {